atreyasha/spp-explainability/docs/develop.md

 6. Research questions

-    1. Does the improved SoPa++ implementation contribute to competitive performance on NLU tasks?
+    1. To what extent does SoPa++ contribute to competitive performance on NLU tasks?

-    2. Does the improved SoPa++ implementation contribute to improved explainability by simplification?
+    2. To what extent does SoPa++ contribute to improved explainability by simplification?

+    3. What interesting and relevant explanations does SoPa++ provide on NLU task(s)?

 ### Admin